Māori and Other Cultures

 Search the list of New Zealand Association of Psychotherapists for psychotherapists that use Kaupapa Māori values and run their sessions in Te Ao Māori.

-The Ministry of Health has directories for Māori health care providers in all of the local district health boards, or you can search through the Te Rau Ora directory for Māori health care providers specialising in mental health and wellbeing.
+Te Rau Ora has directories for Māori health care providers specialising in mental health and wellbeing.